lpagie/SuRE-variants-pipeline/readme.md

 # Overview of processing scripts

 SuRE data is processed using 4 bash scripts.
-The scripts implement the entire data processing pipeline for both iPCR data and cDNA data from plasmid library samples and RNA expression samples.
-The 4 scripts roughly perform the following functions:
+The scripts implement the entire data processing pipeline for both iPCR and plDNA/cDNA data from plasmid library samples and RNA expression samples.
+The 4 scripts roughly perform the following
+functions:

 - **cDNA-plDNA-count-BC.bash:** parse cDNA fastq files into count tables